TAP-GGC/AutoBots/README.md

 ## :page_with_curl: Project Description
-Project Overview: In this project, students will design custom hand gestures or images to represent specific movements or commands for an MBot robot.
-Using image recognition, the MBot will respond to these gestures by performing actions such as moving forward, turning, stopping, or navigating obstacles.
-Students will train a machine learning model to recognize their chosen gestures/images and teach the robot to react accordingly.
-The goal of this project is to challenge students to create unique hand gestures or images that can be trained into a machine learning model for controlling an MBot robot.
-Through this exercise, students will gain hands-on experience in image recognition, as well as a deeper understanding of the complexities and challenges involved in training AI models to accurately detect and interpret visual inputs for real-world applications.
+In this project, students will design custom hand gestures or images to represent specific movements or commands for an MBot robot.
+Using image recognition and machine learning, students will train a model to recognize these gestures and teach the robot to react accordingly—whether it’s moving forward, turning, stopping, or navigating obstacles.
+This hands-on project will allow students to develop their skills in image recognition, AI model training, and robotics control, while exploring the complexities and challenges of creating real-world applications using AI and robotics technologies.

 ## :memo: Publications